o3de/sig-build/rfcs/rfc-bld-20220623-1-build-failure-rca.md

 Build failure RCA CDK Stack consists of following AWS resources:

+1. **Post Build SNS Topic:** SNS topic is used to receive post build message from AR/Periodic builds, and it feeds the data to SQS queue.

-1. **Post Build SNS Topic:** SNS topic is used to receive post build message from AR/Periodic builds, and it triggers Lambda function to do build failure RCA.
+2. **SQS Queue:** In case SNS topic reaches rate limiting and discard unprocessed data, SQS queue is used to receive post build message from Post Build SNS Topic, and it triggers Lambda function to do build failure RCA.

-2. **RCA Dispatcher Lambda Function:** RCA dispatcher lambda function is triggered by post build SNS topic, it retrieves AR/Periodic build data and dispatch the actual RCA work for each build platform/configuration to separate lambda functions.
+3. **RCA Dispatcher Lambda Function:** RCA dispatcher lambda function is triggered by post build SNS topic, it retrieves AR/Periodic build data and dispatch the actual RCA work for each build platform/configuration to separate lambda functions.
 Once it received the RCA result from RCA worker lambda function, it uploads the RCA result to CloudWatch.
 If notification is enabled, it will send build failure notifications via email, Discord or Slack.

-3. **RCA Worker Lambda Function:** RCA worker lambda function retrieves build log of a certain build platform/configuration, it scans the build log and search for log messages that match build failure RCA patterns, once the RCA work is done, it uploads the build log to S3 and return RCA result to RCA dispatcher lambda function.
+4. **RCA Worker Lambda Function:** RCA worker lambda function retrieves build log of a certain build platform/configuration, it scans the build log and search for log messages that match build failure RCA patterns, once the RCA work is done, it uploads the build log to S3 and return RCA result to RCA dispatcher lambda function.

-4. **Build Log S3 Bucket:** Build log S3 bucket is used to store build logs grouped by build platform/configuration.
+5. **Build Log S3 Bucket:** Build log S3 bucket is used to store build logs grouped by build platform/configuration.

-5. **CloudWatch Metrics:** CloudWatch metrics is used to store build failure RCA result.
+6. **CloudWatch Metrics:** CloudWatch metrics is used to store build failure RCA result.

 #### CDK Deployment pipeline
 The CDK deployment pipeline is a Jenkins pipeline that deploys build failure RCA CDK stack on build failure RCA repo change events.